All Episodes

 So he was kind of an ideal candidate to not be able to survive it.

-You know, but you're going up.
+You know, but you go on up.

-So the statistics, and you can look at the Stanford study that is quote-unquote released, except you can't share it because Facebook will fact-check you on it.
+So the statistics, and you can look at the Stanford study that is quote unquote released, except you can't share it because Facebook will fact check you on it.

-They're studying for infection fatality rates amongst the various age groups, and they've been doing this since last May.
+They're studying for infection fatality rates amongst the various age groups.

 So they've been doing this on an ongoing basis, you know, publishing the reports.